Sene-13/World-Layoffs-Analysis-Project/README.md

-WORLD LAYOFFS DATA CLEANING PROJECT
+WORLD LAYOFFS: DATA CLEANING AND EXPLORATORY ANALYSIS PROJECT

 PROJECT OVERVIEW

-This project involves a comprehensive data cleaning process of a raw layoffs dataset using MySQL.
-The goal was to transform messy, unformatted data into a structured format ready for exploratory data analysis (EDA).
+This project is a comprehensive SQL-based study of global layoffs.
+It covers the entire data lifecycle from raw data ingestion to cleaning and final insight generation.

 DATASET